Electric terminal

 A terminal is the point at which a conductor from a component, device or network comes to an end.
 Terminal may also refer to an electrical connector at this endpoint, acting as the reusable interface to a conductor and creating a point where external circuits can be connected.
-A terminal may simply be the end of a wire or it may be fitted with a connector or fastener.
+A terminal may simply be the end of an electrical wire or it may be fitted with a connector or fastener.

 In network analysis, terminal means a point at which connections can be made to a network in theory and does not necessarily refer to any physical object.
 In this context, especially in older documents, it is sometimes called a pole.
 On circuit diagrams, terminals for external connections are denoted by empty circles.
 They are distinguished from nodes or junctions which are entirely internal to the circuit and are denoted by solid circles.